weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

 ### Load your data

 Load your data.
-AutoPQ creates the PQ codebook when there are 100,000 objects per shard.
-Weaviate uses the codebook to compress the vectors in your collection.
-When you use AutoPQ you can load all of your data at once.
 You do not have to load an initial set of training data.
+AutoPQ creates the PQ codebook when the object counts reach the training limit.
+By default, training limit is 100,000 objects per shard.

 If you have fewer than 100,000 objects per shard and want to enable compression, consider using binary quantization (BQ) instead.
 BQ is a better choice for smaller data sets.

 ## Two phase configuration method

 If you cannot enable AutoPQ, use the two phase configuration method to enable PQ.
-If you are configuring PQ on a new collection, be sure to import 100,000 objects per shard before enabling PQ.
+If you are configuring PQ on a new collection, be sure to import a set of 10,000 to 100,000 objects per shard before enabling PQ.
+Weaviate [logs messages](#check-the-system-logs) when PQ is enabled and when vector compression is complete.
 Do not import the rest of your data until the training step is complete.

 To enable PQ compression using the two step method, complete the following steps.